Table of Contents

 From a

-character to the end of the line.From a
+#character to the end of the line.From a

-(double-dash) comment style requires the second dash to be followed by at least one whitespace or control character (such as a space, tab, newline, and so on).
+--sequence to the end of the line.
+In MySQL, the--(double-dash) comment style requires the second dash to be followed by at least one whitespace or control character (such as a space, tab, newline, and so on).
 This syntax differs slightly from standard SQL comment syntax, as discussed in Section 1.7.2.4, “'--' as the Start of a Comment”.From a

-sequence, as in the C programming language.
+/*sequence to the following*/sequence, as in the C programming language.
 This syntax enables a comment to extend over multiple lines because the beginning and closing sequences need not be on the same line.

 The following example demonstrates all three comment styles: